 Despite all the stories you read or see in the medias, you can live a smooth happy life in Phuket and Bangkok… it’s media’s purpose to highlight bad news, mine is to show you the best of Phuket and Bangkok.

-I’m a web director in a travel related company and I build… travel websites!
-I manage an enthusiastic team of writers, designers and photographers who all share the same passion: travelling and photography.
+I’m a web director in an online travel business and I build… travel websites 🙂 I manage an enthusiastic team of writers, designers and photographers who all share the same passion: travelling and photography.

 Absolutely NOT!
 We pay for all our meals, reviews and trips. (but feel free to hint the Tourism Authority of Thailand about it! 😀 )

 Born in Bangkok and studied in London, Faa lived a while in Nakhorn Pathom and in Phuket for ten years.
 She also loves travelling around the world and within Thailand, her favourite countries are Japan and France.
 She enjoys good food, fun restaurants, fancy cars and plenty of shopping.
-She even learned French Cuisine and Pastry for several years at Le Cordon Bleu Bangkok.
-But most of all, she loves her two naughty Yorkshires!
+She even learned French Cuisine, bakery and Pastry for several years at Le Cordon Bleu Bangkok.
+She makes the best french baguette in Thailand (serious!)
+But most of all, she loves her two naughty Yorkshire!

 Phuket Blog is a compilation of 21 years of Phuket exploration in a photo blog for lazy readers and Phuket lovers, just like us.
 There are no ads, no sponsorship, just real experience!
 We tried and paid of everything we tried which allows us to keep our real opinions, and we are pretty strict about this.
 We try to keep positive, if we don’t like a place we tried, we just won’t talk about it.